-When someone searches on Google (or Bing), they are expressing a problem they are seeking to solve, or a question they need the correct answer to.
+When someone searches on Google (or Bing), they express a problem they are seeking to solve or a question they need the correct answer to.
 The "raison d'être" of Google and Bing has always been to guide their users quickly and simply to the best available result.

 Search evolves with the devices we use.
 That is key.
 The switch from desktop to mobile has had (and continues to have) a major impact on search behavior.
-The switch to voice will have an even bigger impact - both in terms of how users search, but also the way Google and Bing provide answers to those users.
+The switch to voice will have a similar, perhaps even bigger impact - both in terms of how users search and how Google and Bing provide answers to those users.

 Voice is naturally more verbose, more natural.... and ultimately requires a single answer.

-- In the mobile world of today, ranking top 3 is a success.
-Ranking top half of page 1 is acceptable.
+In the mobile world of today, ranking top 3 is a success.
+Ranking in the top half of page 1 is acceptable.

-- As Google and Bing evolve from search engines to answer engines, ranking #1 (increasingly position 0) is a success.
+As Google and Bing evolve from search engines to answer engines, ranking #1 (increasingly position 0) is a success.
 Ranking in the top 3 or the rich results/SERP features is acceptable.

 If you aren’t ready this year, you won’t have missed the boat.
-But now is a very good time to start changing your thinking from "Page 1 or nowhere" to "#1 or nowhere".
-And get to work preparing your site, and your company for this new paradigm.
+But now is a perfect time to start changing your thinking from "Page 1 or nowhere" to "#1 or nowhere".
+And get to work preparing your site and your company for this new paradigm.

 As you can see, the shift towards the dominance of that top spot has accelerated and will probably continue to accelerate.

-As we move to a world that will increasingly favor voice search, ranking at the top (#1 / position 0 / featured snippet / answer box) is going to be critical.
+As we move to a world that will increasingly favor voice search, ranking at the top (no.1 / position 0 / featured snippet/answer box) is going to be critical.
 Your competitors know it.
 They are working towards that.

-The importance of this trend of "#1 or nowhere" will vary enormously between markets and business types...
+The importance of this trend of "no.1 or nowhere" will vary enormously between markets and business types...
 Generally speaking, niche markets and local businesses will be most affected by this trend.

 Long-tail search queries will increase, leaving more opportunity to get at least some #1 rankings and spreading the risk.